 This eye type has a mixture of shades like gray, green and blue.
 If you look closely you could probably see little flecks of this color range in your pupils.
 You can play with just about any shade of honey blonde color.
 Any choice you make may light up those pretty eyes!

 How to Upgrade Your Honey Blonde Hair Color

 1. Get a gloss.

 Refresh your luscious honey blonde hair with a glossing treatment: Not only will it revitalize your color and counteract any brassiness or chlorine pigmentation, but it will also fill in porous strands for a smoother, shinier look.

 2. Darken your roots.

-Want to transition into a sultrier shade for the colder months, but still want to feel, you know, blonde?
+Want to transition into a sultrier shade, but still want to feel, you know, blonde?
 Try getting darker roots.
 A deliberately rooty color has that lived-in feel, but with a polished, more expensive take—and doesn’t indicate that you were just sloppy about upkeep.
 Ask your stylist to smudge a warm brown that’s one to two shades darker than your honey blonde hair.

 3. Go the way of sombré.